Transport service between the department 93 and CDG airport

-History of the city Around the year 250 after Jesus Christ, Denis, first bishop of Lutetia, the ancient name of Paris, was charged of evangelizing the Gallic territories.
-He died as a martyr around the year 270, during the Roman persecution, with two of his companions: the priest Rusticus and the deacon Eleutherius.
-The legend has it that he walked with his head cut in his hands to the place where he wanted to be buried: the Catulliacus cemetery.
-At the end of the persecution, the name of the Village was changed to Saint-Denis and the eponymous church was built on the site of the tomb.
-Subsequently, the church of Saint-Denis became the place of burial of the sovereigns.
-Queen Aregonde, who died about 575, was the first to be buried there.
-During the Capetian dynasty, 43 kings, 32 queens and 10 great servants of the kingdom were buried there.
-All the kings of France rest in the basilica except Philip 1st, Louis VII, Louis XI, Charles X and Louis-Philippe.
-In the 7th century, a royal abbey was built to the south of the religious edifice by order of King Dagobert I. It housed about 150 monks.
-In 1802, Napoleon 1st transformed the abbey into a house of education of the Legion of Honor.
+History of the city Around the year 250 AD, Denis, the first bishop of Lutetia (the ancient name of Paris), was entrusted with the task of evangelizing the Gallic territories.
+He died as a martyr around the year 270 during the Roman persecution, along with two companions: the priest Rusticus and the deacon Eleutherius.
+Legend has it that Denis walked with his head in his hands to the place where he wished to be buried: the Catulliacus cemetery.
+After the persecution ended, the village changed its name to Saint-Denis, and a church bearing the same name was built on the site of his tomb.
+Subsequently, the Church of Saint-Denis became the burial place of the monarchs.
+Queen Aregonde, who died around 575, was the first to be buried there.
+During the Capetian dynasty, 43 kings, 32 queens, and 10 important figures of the kingdom were laid to rest in the basilica.
+All the kings of France are interred in the basilica, with the exception of Philip I, Louis VII, Louis XI, Charles X, and Louis-Philippe.
+In the 7th century, a royal abbey was built to the south of the church by order of King Dagobert I. It housed approximately 150 monks.
+In 1802, Napoleon I transformed the abbey into an educational institution for the Legion of Honor.

-As a historical monument, nothing is better than the Basilica which houses the most important funerary sculpture ensemble in Europe.
-A journey through time that transports visitors to the rich past of France.
-Lovers of green spaces can wander nonchalantly in the Legion of Honor Park, a setting that breathes serenity.
-For those who are there during the spring, they will have the chance to attend the Tulip Festival.
-Then there is the Forest Park of La Poudrerie, a green lung of 137 hectares sheltering a fauna and a very rich flora.
-There are entertainment for all ages throughout the year.
-Staying in the 93 and in the borough of Saint-Denis, a jump to the flea market of Saint-Ouen is necessary.
-An opportunity to set foot in the "world's largest flea market" even if a day is not enough to visit thousands of traders.
+As a historical monument, nothing surpasses the Basilica, which houses the most important funerary sculpture ensemble in Europe.
+It is a journey through time that transports visitors to the rich past of France.
+For those who appreciate green spaces, a leisurely stroll in the Legion of Honor Park is highly recommended.
+It is a serene and peaceful setting.
+Those visiting during spring will have the opportunity to attend the Tulip Festival.
+Another attraction is the La Poudrerie Forest Park, a sprawling 137-hectare green space that is home to a diverse range of flora and fauna.
+Throughout the year, there are activities and entertainment suitable for all ages.
+While staying in the Seine-Saint-Denis department, a visit to the Saint-Ouen flea market is a must.
+It is an opportunity to experience the "world's largest flea market," although a day may not be enough to explore the thousands of vendors.

-The Ourcq canal is a navigable canal of the Parisian Basin.
-It stretches from Mareuil-sur-Ourcq to the Bassin de la Villette.
-It was built in the 19th century to supply Paris with drinking water.
-The canalization begins on the Ourcq River, which takes its source in the meadow of Courmont in the Aisne and flows into the Marne at Mary-sur-Marne.
-The Ourcq Canal is 96.6 km long and runs through the departments of Seine-Saint-Denis, Oise, Paris and Seine-et-Marne.
-It lies to the north-east of the capital.
-Initially, the work was aimed at supplying Paris with firewood by river.
-From the "crossroads of canals", that is to say from the Canal Saint-Denis to La Villette, the canal can support 1000-ton boats.
-It was Leonardo da Vinci who said that the first attempts at locks on the river were made.
-It is from 1560 that begins the real channeling of the Ourcq.
-Its vocation was to convey the products of forests to the capital.
-The Decree of 29 Floreal year X (May 19, 1802) promulgates the study and construction of the canal.
-The canal was opened during the winter of 1804.
+The Ourcq Canal is a navigable canal located in the Parisian Basin.
+It stretches from Mareuil-sur-Ourcq to the Bassin de la Villette and was constructed in the 19th century to provide drinking water to Paris.
+The canal begins at the Ourcq River, which originates in the meadow of Courmont in Aisne and flows into the Marne River at Mary-sur-Marne.
+With a length of 96.6 km, the Ourcq Canal passes through the departments of Seine-Saint-Denis, Oise, Paris, and Seine-et-Marne, to the northeast of the capital.
+Initially, the canal was built to transport firewood to Paris via the river.
+Leonardo da Vinci is said to have made the first attempts at constructing locks on the river, and the actual canalization work began in 1560.
+Its main purpose was to transport forest products to the capital.
+The construction of the canal was authorized by a decree on May 19, 1802, and it was opened during the winter of 1804.

-Walk, bike and cruise on the Canal d'Ourcq
+Walk, bike, and cruise along the Canal d'Ourcq

-Paris-Le Bourget airport is the very first civil airport in Paris.
-It is also the first airport in France to have a hard runway that can be used in all weather conditions.
-It is located 13 km north-east of Paris and it covers 550 hectares.
-It straddles two departments and takes a portion of the territory of 4 communes, namely Le Bourget, Dugny, Bonneuil-en-France and Gonesse.
-Le Bourget airport is open to non-scheduled domestic and international commercial traffic, private aircrafts, instrument flights, and general aviation flights.
+Le Bourget Airport is the first civil airport in Paris and also the first airport in France to have a hard runway suitable for all weather conditions.
+It is located 13 km northeast of Paris, covering an area of 550 hectares.
+The airport spans across two departments and includes parts of four communes: Le Bourget, Dugny, Bonneuil-en-France, and Gonesse.
+Le Bourget Airport serves non-scheduled domestic and international commercial flights, private aircraft, instrument flights, and general aviation.

-Le Bourget airport is currently dedicated to business aviation.
-Open 24 hours a day, it hosts private jets and helicopters.
-At its creation as an aerodrome it is famous for having welcomed Charles Lindbergh, the first aviator to have crossed the Atlantic.
-After traveling 5,800 kilometers aboard the Spirit of Saint Louis in 33 hours 30 minutes, the American pilot dubbed ‘the Solitary Eagle’ landed on French soil on May 21st, 1927.
-Statues in honor of the pioneers of the aviation are erected there.
-Airbus Helicopters, the world's leader in helicopter industry, has a site bordering the airport.
-The famous Air and Space Museum is also close to the airport.
-It is the largest aeronautical museum in France.
-It stretches over 18,000 square meters and offers an exceptional collection of authentic aircrafts retracing the history of aviation.
+Le Bourget Airport is primarily dedicated to business aviation.
+Operating 24 hours a day, it serves private jets and helicopters.
+The airport gained fame for welcoming Charles Lindbergh, the first aviator to complete a solo non-stop transatlantic flight.
+After traveling 5,800 kilometers aboard the Spirit of St. Louis in 33 hours and 30 minutes, Lindbergh landed on French soil on May 21, 1927.
+Statues honoring aviation pioneers are erected at the airport.
+Airbus Helicopters, a leading helicopter manufacturer, has a site adjacent to the airport.
+Additionally, the renowned Air and Space Museum is located nearby, boasting the largest aeronautical museum in France.
+With a total area of 18,000 square meters, it offers an exceptional collection of authentic aircraft, retracing the history of aviation.